 If you have the PDF version of a journal article, EndNote may be able to find the citation information and create a reference from the PDF.
-The journal must have the DOI included in the article for EndNote to be able to locate the citation information.
+The journal must have the DOI included in the article within the first two pages for EndNote to be able to locate the citation information.
 Many journals include the DOI, although several do not.

 You may import a single PDF or a folder with several PDFs into EndNote and the reference will be created automatically.

 To import a folder with multiple PDFs:

 Click on Import

 Endnote will also import subfolders of PDFs within that folder and designate them to their own group.